bazthedev/SolsScope/README.md

 2. Make sure you have Python installed.
 I am using version 3.12 but you should be able to use any version 3.12 or newer.
 3. Install the requirements by running `py -m pip install -r requirements.txt`
 4. Run the main.py file
-5. Create a new Discord Bot and copy its token
+5. Create a new webhook and copy its link
-6. Edit the newly created `settings.json` file by using the `edit_settings` command and paste your discord bot token in the "TOKEN" key.
-7. Run the main.py file again
-8. Add the bot to a server
-9. Run the set_log_channel command in the channel you want the bot to automatically post in
+6. Add your webhook in the WEBHOOK_URL box
-10. And you are done!
-You can customize the settings by using the `edit_settings` command and rerunning the macro!
+7. And you are done!

 # Common Issues:
 - Nothing is working on my dual monitor setup: Make sure that Roblox is open on the monitor you marked as PRIMARY.
 You can check this by typing "Change my primary display" into the Windows search bar.